dimassuarez/APTAMD/README.md

 ### Gaussian Accelerated MD simulation : `do_runmd`
-The conformational space of the solvated aptamer is explored by means of a Gaussian Accelerated Molecular Dynamics (GaMD) simulation or by conventional MD simulations.
+The conformational space of the solvated aptamer is first explored by means of a Gaussian Accelerated Molecular Dynamics (GaMD) simulation.
 GaMD uses harmonic boost potentials to smooth out the potential energy surface, accelerating thus transitions between low-energy configurations. `do_runmd.sh` controls various preparatory stages (solvent relaxation, thermalization, pressurization and GaMD equilibration) and finally launches the production phase of the GaMD/MD simulations.
 The settings of the GaMD and MD calculations driven by do_runmd.sh are normally employed in many biomolecular simulations.
 See [here](SUITE_APTAMD/DOC/MD_settings.txt) for further details.

 ---
 <div style="background-color: rgb(220,220,220);">